Omicron delivers another uncertain holiday season to pandemic-weary Americans

 EXPLAINER-Is it safe for Americans to travel for the holidays?

-(Reporting by Julia Harte and Joseph Ax in New York; Additional reporting by Barbara Goldberg, Tyler Clifford and Matt Scuffham in New York; Brendan O'Brien in Chicago; and Noor Zainab Hussain in Bengaluru; Editing by Lisa Shumaker)
+(Reporting by Joseph Ax and Julia Harte in New York; Additional reporting by Barbara Goldberg and Tyler Clifford in New York; Brendan O'Brien in Chicago; and Jill Serjeant in Los Angeles; Editing by Lisa Shumaker)

 ((joseph.ax@thomsonreuters.com; 1-646-223-6594 1-917-848-0813; Reuters Messaging: joseph.ax.thomsonreuters.com@reuters.net))